1FIL0/Market-Engine-Shell-Network/README.md

 ## Notice

-Compiling this project on Windows is tricky and I had to create some workarounds which hopefully don't break.
+Compiling this project on Windows had some issues in the past and I had to create some workarounds which may break in the future.
-Advanced users can attempt compilation from source, but a pre-built installer and archives are available at https://marketengine.onefil.dev/downloads for a quick and stable setup.
+Advanced users can attempt compilation from source, but a pre-built installer is available at https://marketengine.onefil.dev/downloads for a quick and stable setup.

 ## Base Setup